 Types

-"Dry" form: the most common form usually progresses slowly and causes central vision loss.
 "Wet" form: less common but more severe.
 May progress rapidly causing significant central vision loss.

 Who Gets It

-Most common in people over 50, but can appear as early as age 40.
+AMD is most common in people over 50, but can appear as early as age 40.
 As life expectancy increases, the disease is becoming a significant problem.

 Causes